 - The artistic quality of the performance, including originality, creativity, emotionality, contemporary relevance, etc. - The craftsmanship quality of the concert, including elements such as integration of the three elements, ensemble playing, improvisation, etc. - The application, including motivation, study and professional aims, the artistic and professional aspects of the described project areas, etc. - The applicant's ability to analyse own musicianship, artistic and cultural context.

-4 Admission requirements for the soloist degree in Electronic Music
+4 Admission requirements for the Advanced Postgraduate Diploma in Music: Composition

 4.1 Electronic composition